 What is Refresh Rate of a Monitor

 Refresh Rate is a unit that measures how many times your computer monitor updates you with new information every second.
 The unit of refresh rate is Hertz.
 In other words, if your monitor’s refresh rate is 30Hz (which is very rare, nowadays), it implies that your monitor can update maximum 30 times in every second.
-It may not update the screen 30 times all the times, but the maximum number will be 30.
+It may not update the screen 30 times all the time, but the maximum number will be 30.

-There are plenty of monitors which come with 240Hz refresh rate.
+There are plenty of monitors which come with a 240Hz refresh rate.
 But you will need an equally advanced graphics card to make it work correctly while gaming.
 Otherwise, if you have an old GPU, you might see stop-motion effects while playing games.

 Change Monitor Refresh Rate in Windows

 Not all monitors allow you to change the Refresh Rate some monitors do If your computer allows you to, you can press Win+I to open Windows Settings.
 Having done this, go to System > Display.
 On your right-hand side, you will find an option called Display adaptor properties.